 Found in 3 Collections and/or Records:

-Scope and Contents Microfilm copy of originals in the Library of Congress.
-Documents include correspondence, journals, miscellaneous materials which relate to Lewis Tappan's activities as an abolitionist leader, advocate of Negro causes, and businessman.[The following Scope and Content note was taken word-for-word from the guide prepared for this collection by the Library of Congress.]The papers of Lewis Tappan span the years 1809-1903, and consist of correspondence, letterbooks, journals,...
+Scope and Contents Microfilm copy of original materials in the Library of Congress.
+Documents include correspondence, journals, miscellaneous materials which relate to Lewis Tappan's activities as an abolitionist leader, and business accomplishments.

 Dates: Created: 1809-1903